 After our open house, we colored in Thank You cards and attached a picture to send home.

 We had a very successful open house and lots of positive feedback!
-I’m pleased Experience Curriculum sent the Open House Kit that encouraged me to host this event!
+I’m pleased with the Experience Curriculum Open House Kit that inspired and encouraged me to host this event!
 I want my families to take my efforts to teach and care for their children seriously and include them in our community.
 Experience Curriculum is making a difference in the lives of children and in my business!
 I hope you will consider hosting a preschool open house.

 I received curriculum from Experience Early Learning for honest and authentic stories resulting from my daily experiences using the curriculum.
 As a user of Experience Preschool for many years, I am pleased to share quality educational experiences. #sponsored #ExperienceEarlyLearning